gada1982/CarND-Behavioral-Cloning-Project/README.md

   - if you don't want to collect own training data with the simulator

 # 2. Files
-- model.py - The script used to create and train the model.
+- model.py - The script used to create and train the model
-- drive.py - The script to drive the car.
+- drive.py - The script to drive the car for testing
-- model.json - The model architecture.
+- model.json - The model architecture
-- model.h5 - The model weights.
+- model.h5 - The model weights
-- README.md - explains the structure of your network and training approach.
+- README.md - Explains the structure of the software and the approach to solve the problem

 # 3. Data Collection